You need two things out of the content that lives on your website.

 This will help you understand how much content you have, which keywords your content is already targeting, what topics you are effectively covering, and the quality of your current content.

-For a content pillar plan, this step should involve identifying which content has been created and should be linked together.
+For a content cluster plan, this step should involve identifying which content has been created and should be linked together.

 Here is a simple way to put internal linking into practice, correctly: